jovo-community/jovo-community-plugin-tools/src/tools/docs/ShuffleArray.md

 ### Get and Set Entry
 Normally you will not need to access the entries stored for each key in `this.$user.data.jcTools.shuffleArray`.
-The better approach is to use `getEntry(key)` or `setEntry(key, entry)`.
+If you do, the better approach is to use `getEntry(key)` or `setEntry(key, entry)`.

 ## User Data Store